Zariski-dense surface groups in non-uniform lattices of split real Lie groups: Introduction

-We begin by classifying the $\mathds{Q}$-arithmetic lattices $\Lambda$ of $\G$ that contain $\tau_n(\Gamma_{a,b})$ up to finite index, where $\G$ is one of the Lie groups above.
+We begin by classifying the $\mathds{Q}$-arithmetic subgroups $\Lambda$ of $\G$ that contain $\tau_n(\Gamma_{a,b})$ up to finite index, where $\G$ is one of the Lie groups above.
 This is the core of the proof and uses nonabelian Galois cohomology.
 The group $\tau_n(\Gamma_{a,b})$ is not Zariski-dense in $\G$ since it lies in $\tau_n(\SL(2,\mathds{R}))$.
-We then "bend" the representation enough so that it sill lies in $\Lambda$ but is Zariski-dense.
+We then ``bend" the representation enough so that it sill lies in $\Lambda$ but is Zariski-dense.
 The bending technique was introduced by Johnson and Millson \cite{Johnson_DeformationSpacesCompactHyperbolicManifolds} and has already been used to construct thin subgroups, for example in Long and Thistlethwaite \cite{Long_ZariskidensesurfaceSL2k+1Z} or Ballas and Long \cite{Ballas_ConstructingThinSubgroupsSLn+1RBending}.
 To bend, we need to find a simple closed curve on the surface which has a big enough centralizer in $\Lambda$.
-For $\Lambda=\SL(n,\mathds{Z})$, this is not possible.
-Using nonabelian Galois cohomology, we are able to compute the centralizer of this curve in $\Lambda$ explicitely.
+For $\Lambda=\SL(n,\mathds{Z})$, we fail to find such a curve.
+Using nonabelian Galois cohomology, we are able to compute the centralizer of this curve in $\Lambda$ explicitly.
 Since the deformed representations lie in the Hitchin component, we know that they are still faithful.
-Their image will be thus a thin\footnote{We know that the surface subgroups we constructed have to be of infinite index in the lattices because the virtual cohomological dimension of a surface group is 2 and the virtual cohomological dimension of the lattices considered here is at least 3 (see Aramayona, Degrijse, Mart\'{\i}nez-P\'{e}rez and Souto \cite{Aramayona_GeometricDimensionLattices}).} surface subgroup of $\Lambda$.
+Their image will be thus a thin surface subgroup of $\Lambda$ (the lattices considered here cannot be commensurable to a surface group as they have virtual cohomological dimension at least $3$ \cite{Aramayona_GeometricDimensionLattices}).